 WonderFi commenced operations on January 30, 2021, and is actively engaged in the development of a technology platform to facilitate investments in the emerging industry of decentralized finance.
-The Company's common shares trade on the Neo Exchange ("NEO") under the symbol "WNDR", and its registered office is located at Suite 250, 780 Beatty Street Vancouver, British Columbia V6B 2M1.
+The Company's common shares trade on the Toronto Stock Exchange ("TSX") under the symbol "WNDR" effective June 22, 2022.
+The Company was listed on the NEO Exchange prior to the TSX listing.
+The Company's registered office is located at Suite 250, 780 Beatty Street, Vancouver, British Columbia V6B 2M1.

 On March 25th, 2022, the Company incorporated a new subsidiary entity Bitbuy Holdings Inc. ("Bitbuy").
 Through Bitbuy, the Company completed the acquisition ("Business Combination") of First Ledger Corp., ("FLC"), the parent company of Bitbuy Technologies Inc. FLC was then immediately amalgamated into Bitbuy.
-FLC is a leading cryptocurrency platform and the first approved crypto marketplace in Canada.
+Bitbuy is a leading cryptocurrency platform and the first approved crypto marketplace in Canada.
 The acquisition of FLC provides the Company with Canada's largest approved crypto marketplace, and one of the fastest growing crypto platforms in Canada.